-The redevelopment project will include the renovation (and partial removal) of the one existing building for municipal use, and will include surface infrastructure, underground utility and stormwater management upgrades.
+The redevelopment project will include the renovation (and partial removal) of the existing building for municipal use, and will include surface infrastructure, underground utility, and stormwater management upgrades.
+According to the design team, none of the proposed improvements will impact any contaminated soils within contaminated areas beneath asphalt surfaces that will remain following the contaminated soil excavations within the greenspaces.